codebymike/laravel-lw-shoppinglist/README.md

 $ php artisan key:generate
 ```

--   Update the .env APP_URL value to what it will be when running locally e.g using Herd http://shoppinglist.test
+-   Update the .env APP_URL value to what it will be when running locally e.g using Herd http://shoppinglist.test .

 ```
 $ php artisan migrate
 $ php artisan db:seed
 ```

 -   Seeding will generate a sample user, shopping list and items.
-User access details are: test@example.com / password
+User access details are: test@example.com / password.
 -   To run tests:

 ```